Eurovision Song Contest: The Story of Fire Saga: Plot

-Due to technical problems, Fire Saga's performance at Söngvakeppnin goes disastrously wrong ("Double Trouble").
-Lars, dejected, declines to attend the boat party thrown for all the finalists and sits disappointed on the dock as Sigrit tries to comfort him.
-Suddenly, the boat explodes, killing everyone on board and leaving Fire Saga as the only surviving contestants and thus winners by default.
-Lars and Sigrit arrive in Edinburgh, Scotland, where Eurovision is being held ("Amar pelos dois").
-Once there, Lars rebuffs Sigrit's attempts to kiss him, reiterating that they need to focus on the competition and not on their relationship.
-They struggle with a new remix of their song and Lars' elaborate staging plans.
-They meet Alexander Lemtov, a Russian singer who is a favorite to win the contest ("Lion of Love").

-Alexander invites Lars and Sigrit to a party at his house, attended by numerous real-life former Eurovision contestants, where he introduces them both to the Greek contestant Mita Xenakis.
-They join the other contestants in a "Song-A-Long" (a mashup of "Believe", "Ray of Light", "Ne partez pas sans moi", "Waterloo" and "I Gotta Feeling").
-Alexander and Sigrit spend the night together, as do Lars and Mita, although neither pair becomes intimate.
-At their rehearsal, Sigrit expresses her hate for the new clothing and remix and asks Lars to go back to the way things originally were.
-In response, Lars decides to change their clothing and revert their song to its original version.
-Later, back at the hotel, Lars overhears Sigrit working on a new song and presumes that it is a love song made for Alexander and that they are pursuing a romantic relationship.
+Fire Saga's performance at Söngvakeppnin goes wrong due to technical problems.
+A dejected Lars declines to attend the boat party thrown for all the finalists and sits on the dock as Sigrit tries to console him.
+The boat suddenly explodes, killing everyone on board and leaving Fire Saga as the only surviving contestants and thus winners by default.
+Lars and Sigrit arrive in Edinburgh, Scotland, where Eurovision is being held.
+Once there, they struggle with a new remix of their song and Lars' elaborate staging plans.
+Alexander Lemtov, the Russian representative and a favourite to win the contest, invites Lars and Sigrit to a party at his house.
+He introduces them to other contestants, including the Greek entrant Mita Xenakis.
+Lemtov and Sigrit spend the night together, as do Lars and Mita, although neither pair becomes intimate.
+At their rehearsal, Sigrit expresses her disdain for the new clothing and remix and asks Lars to revert the changes.
+Back at the hotel, Lars overhears Sigrit working on a new song and presumes that it is a love song for Lemtov.

-Their semi-final performance of "Double Trouble" initially runs well, but is derailed by an accident involving Sigrit's scarf and a giant hamster wheel prop.
-They recover and finish the song, but are met with deafening silence and scattered laughter.
-Believing Fire Saga has become a laughing stock, they exit the stage, unaware that the crowd has erupted with applause for their persistence in finishing the performance.
-Sigrit pleads Lars to stay, but Lars angrily refuses; Sigrit then breaks up with Lars.
-Lars prepares to head back to Iceland, but not before telling Sigrit to go sing her love song for Alexander, upon which she reveals that she wrote it for Lars.
-Unaware that Fire Saga has been voted through to the final, Lars returns to Iceland to become a fisherman with his father.
+Fire Saga's semi-final performance initially runs well, but is botched by an accident involving Sigrit's scarf getting caught in a hamster wheel prop, which rolls off the stage and into the audience.
+The two recover and finish the song, but are met with deafening silence and scattered laughter.
+Believing that they have become a laughingstock, they exit the stage, unaware that the crowd has applauded them for their persistence in finishing the performance, and that they have qualified for the final.
+As Lars prepares to return to Iceland, Sigrit pleads with Lars to stay but fails, prompting her to break up with him, while also revealing that she wrote the love song for Lars.